Pick a Niche

 Once you gather some ideas for your niche, then assess its profitability.
 Ideas can be great, but if you are going to develop them, you want them to be profitable.

-Start with a simple Google search on some of the services and products within your industry.
+Start with a simple Google search on some of the services and products within the accounting profession.
 Is the niche your considering filled with similar services and products as yours?
 If that’s the case, then narrow down the ways you can serve that niche.

 Look for a gap in the market.
 Consider a segment of the population within that niche which is underserved and hungry for someone who understands their unique needs.Once you gather some ideas for your #niche, then assess its #profitability.
 Read the full post. #getpaidwhatyoureworth Click To Tweet

-Let’s say you offer sales training to business owners.
-Rather than work with all business owners, you solely train businesses in the trades that offer home improvement services.
-Because of that, you spend your resources of time, money and effort on developing that market.
+Let’s say you offer tax services to business owners.
+Rather than work with all business owners, you exclusively work with businesses in the trades who offer home improvement services.
+Once you choose a niche, your resources of time, money and effort goes toward brand awareness.
+You want these specific business owners to realize you exist and how you address their specific needs.

-Learn from the top companies in your field.
+Gain insight from the top accounting firms.
 What do they do differently?
-Once again, start to explore the gaps in their service.
+Once again, explore the gaps in their firms and service offerings.
 Where is there room for improvement?

-Think about ways you can solve your clients biggest challenges.
-If you run a video production company, then teach your clients how to create great videos without a studio and what’s possible with a smartphone.
-If you’re an accounting firm, then offer strategic advisory sessions to your clients.
+Think about how you can solve your clients biggest challenges.
+If you work with startups, then educate your clients about their financials and how to attract investors.
+Consider offering strategic advisory sessions to your clients.
 Meet with them quarterly for a 90 day growth plan session.

-As you gather information about your competition, pricing, and profitability, start to test your niche products and services.
-Offer a quick trial of your services to your target clients to see their response and receive feedback.
+Start to test your niche products and services.
+Consider how to communicate your value, accurately price your services and gain awareness as an industry expert.
+Offer a quick trial of your new service offerings to your ideal clients to get their response and receive feedback.

 Tips to develop your niche.